 - Evolutionary Love is the love of reconnecting, of rebirthing the world, of becoming part of it.

-Enjoy the first part of the dialogue for free here:
+Enjoy the first part of the dialogue here: